The Courtesan Haunting the Songpo Library

 A beautiful courtesan became mixed up in the politics that ended and started a dynasty in China.
 Today it is said she is haunting the Songpo Library in Beijing where she took her own life.

 Once upon a time, a girl followed the love of her life to be with him, but it ended in tragedy.
 He gave up his country to save her, but also gave up on her in the end.
-A tale as old as time and the perfect setup for a ghost story.
+A tale as old as time of a love turned cold and sour and the perfect setup for a ghost story in the former Songpo Library.

 In the former library known as Songpo Library in the Xicheng district in Beijing, China, it is said that a woman haunted the book aisles in the old Hutong.
 And according to reports, perhaps she is not the only ghost that are haunting the place.

-The story starts out with a famous general known as Wu Sangui (吳三桂) that lived from 1612-1678.
+The story in Songpo Library starts out with a famous general known as Wu Sangui (吳三桂) that lived from 1612-1678.
 He was originally a Ming Dynasty military officer that played a key part in bringing the Dynasty down and giving rise to the Qing Dynasty.
+In contemporary China, Wu Sangui has often been regarded as a traitor and an opportunist, due to his betrayal of both the Ming and Qing dynasties.
+Wu’s name is synonymous with betrayal.

 When the great general Wu made this place his home he brought his lover with him, a courtesan named Chen Yuanyuan.
 Different accounts gives different tales about if Chen Yuanyuan really did live in this place, as it is also said it was to Kunming General Wu brought her, not Beijing.